ArthurGB80/ITPark/README.md

 Lectures: This folder contains some of the practical examples we had in a few lessons.
 Several lessons are missing as my computer had issues, and I ended up losing a lot of material.

-Exercises: Here we will find the solutions to the practice exercises assigned during the course.
+Pratice: Here we will find the solutions to the practice exercises assigned during the course.
 Again, there are missing solutions as I lost a portion of the files.

 Resources: In this folder, we will find the provided material.